 Revision surgery can be used to address complications such as capsular contracture, rippling, or texture changes.
 Location or movement issues can also be adjusted.
 For example, a common concern is “bottoming out,” which occurs when an implant moves below its original position and makes the breast appear unnatural.
 With revision surgery, we can easily move the implant to a more flattering location.

 A benefit of these adjustments is that they don’t require additional incisions.
 I can typically use the same incision created during your original breast augmentation, meaning your revision won’t leave behind any new scars.
+The American Society of Plastic Surgeons explains more about the procedure details on its website.

 Finding a New Look